anaef/nginx-lws/doc/Installation.md

 2. Download and unpack the [NGINX source code](https://nginx.org/download/) with the identified version.
 3. Clone this repository.
-4. In the NGINX directory, run `./configure --with-compat --add-dynamic-module=../lws-nginx`, and then `make modules`.
-(If debug logging is required, add `--with-debug`.)
+4. In the NGINX directory, run `./configure --with-compat --add-dynamic-module=../lws-nginx`.
+If debug logging is required, add `--with-debug`.
+5. Run `make modules`.
-5. Copy the `objs/lws.so` shared library into the NGINX modules folder, e.g., `/usr/lib/nginx/modules`.
+6. Copy the `objs/lws.so` shared library into the NGINX modules folder, e.g., `/usr/lib/nginx/modules`.
-6. Add the directive `load_module modules/lws.so;` to the NGINX main configuration.
+7. Add the directive `load_module modules/lws.so;` to the NGINX main configuration.
 (Alternatively, you can copy the provided `etc/lws.conf` file into a folder where NGINX is configured to read configuration directives from, such as `/etc/nginx/modules-available` with a corresponding symlink in `/etc/nginx/modules-enabled`.)